Skip to main content

 },

-On the other hand, if you switch to save related models in a nested structure, the model information of "vehicle speed control" will be saved in the model information of "control core" as follows.
+On the other hand, if you switch to saving related models in a nested structure, the "Vehicle Speed Control" model information will be saved within the "Control Core" model information, as shown below.

 When related models are nested